-The Sheffield-based company was founded in 2000 by ironworker Nigel Tyas and his wife Elizabeth Stocker.
+The Barnsley-based company was founded in 2000 by Ironworker Nigel Tyas and his wife Elizabeth Stocker.
 Nigel has more than 40 years’ experience of metalworking in South Yorkshire and his products, which include lights, lamps, chandeliers, curtain poles and fireside irons, have been seen on TV shows, including Game of Thrones and Emmerdale.

 Nigel and Elizabeth approached the Growth Hub for advice on finding new ways to sell and market their beautiful wrought iron products.

 Business Growth Specialist Andy Sorsby sat down with Nigel and Elizabeth and helped them develop a marketing plan which identified key priority areas which could help them grow their business.

 Further in-depth analysis of the business and an assessment of future options was carried out by a Sheffield-based sales and marketing consultancy – with 50 per cent of the cost funded via the Growth Hub’s Enhancement Project.

 The firm has since gone on to recruit a part-time marketing professional to put the sales and marketing plans into action.
 A renewed focus on public relations and social media is reaping rewards, as well as attendance at trade shows where the company has shown off its products and the craftsmanship skills of Nigel and his team of blacksmiths.

 A new, improved e-commerce website has been built, and the firm is pursuing a growth strategy based on developing its market in ‘off the shelf’, rather than bespoke, products.
 Sales are up nearly 10 per cent in the last year.